codewright-io/tagcat/developer.md

 Deployment Tasks:
 - Push docker containers
-- Versioning and release process
+- Versioning and release process using github releases

 Documentation Tasks:
 - README includes how to run, install